I can’t believe that we’ve already been living in our new home for almost two full months!

-If you buy an art print it’ll be on high-quality paper and will probably be a much better quality print so it isn’t exactly comparable but for the price 1,50€, we now have a fun big B for Berlin on our otherwise still fairly empty walls.
+If you buy an art print it’ll be on high-quality paper and will probably be a much better quality print so this printable letter isn’t exactly comparable, but for the price of 1,50€, we now have a fun big B for Berlin on our otherwise still fairly empty walls.

 I know that lots of people think they’re not creative or talented enough to make their own art because they think it won’t be good enough or not be as pretty as something bought but it really doesn’t have to be that way!